 How-to: Drupal Paragraphs

-The content creation in our Drupal 8 platform provides you quite a bit more flexibility in your content creation because of the opportunity to use Drupal Paragraphs.
+The content creation in our Stanford Sites Drupal platform provides you quite a bit more flexibility in your content creation because of the opportunity to use Drupal Paragraphs.

 What are Drupal Paragraphs?

 In Drupal 7 and preceding versions, the main power tool for content creation in your hands as a content creator was the text area on your page.
 This area was the home for text, images, tables, and just about anything you wanted to put on your page, outside of working with technical partners to create and place blocks.

 In Drupal 8+, you still have the option to use a text area in the form of the Text Area Paragraph, but you also have new tools, new content containers, and new ways to put that content on your pages.

 Paragraph Types are content containers that allow you to create "chunks" of content throughout your site.
 With Drupal 8+ paragraphs, you are now free to place a Text Area Paragraph on a page, followed by a Card Paragraph, followed by another Text Area Paragraph, and then a Banner Paragraph.
 The main idea with Paragraph Types, is that they create the flexibility for you to put content on your page in different visual displays.